 In the export settings dialogue box make sure H.264 is selected.

-Click the Output Name to change your video name and select which folder you want to save it to.
+Click the File Name to change your video name and select which folder you want to save it to.

 Further down, in the video tab, under Basic Video Settings, make sure that the width and height match the 9:16 settings we set earlier.